volonte22/CS357_Project_Concatination/README.md

 Run from main.py
   - enter text into input.txt
-  - enter if these are DFAs or NFAs on run
+  - enter if the input is DFAs or NFAs on run